medtagger/MedTagger/docs/setup_with_docker_compose.md

 -------------------------

 Docker Compose is great to set up all environment with one command.
 It is also great for setting up all depended services.
-Docker Compose can setup things like Hadoop, HBase and RabbitMQ easily!
+Docker Compose can setup things like Cassandra, PostgreSQL and RabbitMQ easily!

 **But...** it's not a good idea to develop the project inside of it.
 Changes in the code will require rebuilding whole Docker images.
 Instead, consider using Vagrant